Colony Collapse Disorder

 - Are reluctant to eat food provided by the beekeeper

-The cause of CCD has not been determined and every realistic cause remains a possibility.
-The following list of causes does not place them in a particular order and is not comprehensive.
-This list may change based on new research.
+The cause of CCD has not been determined, and every realistic cause remains a possibility.
+The following list of causes, which is not in a particular order, is not comprehensive—it may change based on new research.

 For more detailed information about each possible cause, see the original publication, Colony Collapse Disorder (CCD) in Honey Bees.

 While these are most likely not responsible for CCD— because they do not produce the symptoms—they may intensify the problem.

 Hive management varies among beekeepers, but poor management can make any colony problem worse.

 Queens affect genetic diversity and bee lineage.
 Across the nation, only a few breeder queens are used to produce queen bees (and therefore, all U.S. honey bees), which leads to poor genetic diversity.

 Chemicals used to treat bee diseases and pests have been found to have sub-lethal effects—even when used according to the label and management recommendations.

 Bees can be exposed to toxins while foraging, drinking contaminated water, or by inhaling them directly.

 Varroa mites remain the world's most destructive honey bee killer.
 The mites, the viruses they transmit, and the chemical treatment they require are considered possible causes of CCD.